ABOUT US

 The EAP is a 501(c)(3) non-profit arts agency established in December 1995.
 The Escondido Arts Partnership Gallery provides a destination for visitors in downtown Escondido and is home to over 400 local artists.
 We offer free ongoing arts education, monthly exhibitions with free entry, and performance space.
-The venue is in a historically registered main street building close to public transportation and ADA compliant.

 Escondido Arts Partnership